How has the LFO evolved over time?

 In 2014, the LFO celebrated its 40th anniversary.
 The LFO has evolved in many ways since it was first created in 1974, while staying true to its access to justice mandate.

 Many LFO decisions are about how to allocate the 25% of its funding that is not required by law to go to Legal Aid Ontario.
-In the early years, the bulk of this discretionary funding went to institutions such as the Law Society of Upper Canada, law schools, and law libraries.
+In the early years, the bulk of this discretionary funding went to institutions such as the Law Society of Ontario, law schools, and law libraries.

 Over time, the LFO has become more proactive and creative in identifying areas of need and new ways of meeting them.
 As a result, a much broader range of organizations now has access to LFO funding for innovative projects, services and research.

 In addition to traditional grant programs, the LFO has:

 - Created an award, three types of fellowships, and four targeted granting programs.

 - Commissioned leading edge research and consultation.

 - Contributed to the creation of exciting new organizations such as the Ontario Justice Education Network, Pro Bono Law Ontario, and the Law Commission of Ontario.

 - Worked with groups of community agencies to strengthen their capacity and share knowledge.